 We have a limited number of free places for governors attending the conference with a paid delegate from the school they are linked to.
 Please email email@example.com if you wish to book a governor place.

 How do I book the workshops I wish to attend?

 You may choose ONE workshop for session 1 and ONE workshop for session 2 from the options listed below.
 There are 25 places in each workshop and these will be allocated on a first come first served basis.
 Please click on 'GET TICKETS' to purchase a ticket to the event and complete your workshop selections at the bottom of the registration page.

-Pupil Premium Workshop – Presented by Martin McLeman and Dan Hurley
+Pupil Premium Workshop – Presented by Dan Hurley